Adolio/Starling-Spatial-Deactivator/README.md

 ![Missing picture](./doc/images/Spatial-Deactivator-Main.png "Starling - Spatial Deactivator")

 This Starling extension is an approach to solve 2D spatial activation / deactivation of game objects.
-It is meant to take care of showing / hidding game elements that are outside of the screen for example, but not only...
+It is meant to take care of showing / hiding game elements that are outside of the screen for example, but not only...
-You will be able to basically do what you want with a game object when it is considered as active or inactive.
+You will be able to basically do whatever you want with a game object when it is considered as active or inactive.

 This library could be useful for you if:
 - Your game objects could leave a defined active area (camera view for instance) and therefore they need to be deactivated.
 - Your game objects could interact with each other and you need to make sure that colliding game objects are "safely" deactivated.